We have a small manufacturing unit with about 30 employees, including daily wage workers and technical/administrative staff.

 Dear HBJ,

-Recruitment of the employee as per the requirement of the job, assigning the measures of performance for the job, measurement of the performance and taking further corrective action on the under-performance are all the internal matters of the company.
-The government does not interfere with it.
-Yes, there are 'n' number of rulings by the various courts deciding legality or illegality of the termination.
-Nevertheless, the courts have looked into whether the principles of natural justice followed or not.
+Recruitment of employees as per the job requirements, assigning performance measures, measuring performance, and taking corrective action on under-performance are all internal matters of the company.
+The government does not interfere with these processes.
+While there have been numerous rulings by various courts on the legality of termination, the courts primarily consider whether the principles of natural justice were followed.

-To solve the immediate problem at hand, I recommend you issuing a warning letter on poor performance.
-Give the employee some time to improve the performance.
-If the performance is not improved, give a show-cause notice.
-If the explanation is not satisfactory, you can terminate the employment.
+To address the immediate performance issue, I recommend issuing a warning letter regarding poor performance.
+Allow the employee time to improve their performance.
+If there is no improvement, issue a show-cause notice.
+If the explanation provided is unsatisfactory, termination of employment may be necessary.

 Thanks,